katiechurchwell/data-structures/readme.md

 ## Stack

 - Last in, first out.
 Pushing and popping one value at a time.
-- examples: browser history, backtracking apps, undo/redo,
+- Examples: browser history, backtracking apps, undo/redo.
 - A stack is a collection of nodes where each node holds a value accessible in LIFO order.

 ## Queue

 - FIFO
-- JavaScript is event driven programming
+- JavaScript is event driven programming.
 - [What the heck is the event loop anyway? | Philip Roberts | JSConf EU](https://www.youtube.com/watch?v=8aGhZQkoFbQ)
 - Messaging services:
   - Amazon SQS